-Laser Sensors

-A LASER (Light Amplification by Stimulated Emission of Radiation) is an electronic device, such as a diode, that converts an energy source into a very thin and concentrated light beam, suitable for detecting very small objects or to reach very long operating distances.
-With reference to the safety of laser radiation (according to the EN60825-1 European standard)

-class 1 requires that the laser device is safe under reasonable operating conditions and is not dangerous for people in any situation; while class 2 states that the eye cannot be protected just by looking away or blinking, thus precautions must be adopted to avoid staring into the beam.
+Laser Sensors A LASER (Light Amplification by Stimulated Emission of Radiation) is very small objects or to reach very long operating distances.
+With reference to the safety of laser radiation (according to the EN60825-1 European standard) class 1 requires that the laser device is safe under uíín \ reasonable operating conditions and is not dangerous for people in any situation; while class 2 states that the eye cannot be protected just by looking away or blinking, thus precautions must be adopted to avoid staring into the beam.